 “You are going to be married, little one,” said the field mouse.
 “My neighbor has asked for you.
 What good fortune for a poor child like you!
 Now we will prepare your wedding clothes.
 They must be woolen and linen.
 Nothing must be wanting when you are the wife of the mole.”

 Thumbelina had to turn the spindle, and the field mouse hired four spiders, who were to weave day and night.
-Every evening the mole visited her and was continually speaking of the time when the summer would be over.
+Every evening the mole visited her and constantly spoke of the time when the summer would be over.
 Then he would keep his wedding day with Thumbelina; but now the heat of the sun was so great that it burned the earth and made it hard, like stone.
-As soon as the summer was over the wedding should take place.
-But Thumbelina was not at all pleased, for she did not like the tiresome mole.
+As soon as the summer was over the wedding should happen.
+But Thumbelina was not at all pleased, for she did not like the annoying mole.